Staircases done the right way.

 01

-Review structure, tread depth, transitions, and code-sensitive conditions
+Review structure, tread depth, and any code-sensitive conditions

 02